ibm-cloud-docs/sap/sap-provision-intel-bare-metal-vpc-gen2-deploy-infrastructure.md

 # Deploying your Infrastructure
 {: #bm-vpc-set-up-infrastructure}

-Use the following information to deploy and set up SAP NetWeaver on {{site.data.keyword.cloud}} Bare Metal Servers for Virtual Private Cloud (VPC).
+Use the following information to deploy and set up SAP HANA and/or SAP NetWeaver on {{site.data.keyword.cloud}} Bare Metal Servers for Virtual Private Cloud (VPC).
 {: shortdesc}

 ## Setting up a VPC and subnet
 {: #bm-vpc-establish-vpc}

 The following steps summarize the setup of VPC and subnets, which is detailed further in the [Create an {{site.data.keyword.vpc_short}}](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).

 1. Click **Menu icon** ![Menu icon](../../icons/icon_hamburger.svg) > **VPC Infrastructure** > **Network** > **VPCs**
 1. Click **Create**.